Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Fair

-Higher astaxanthin content (1000mcg) than competitors, but extremely poor value per milligram of EPA/DHA
+Higher astaxanthin content (1000mcg) than competitors, but still poor value per milligram of EPA/DHA even after the 2026 price cut

 +High 1000mcg astaxanthin content